Other Liquor Permits

 The City of Fort Collins City Clerk's Office manages liquor licensing within the City.
 The team assists businesses through the license application process, issuing licenses approved administratively, by the State of Colorado and by the Local Licensing Authority.

-Special Event Permits
+Liquor Special Event Permits

 To qualify, you must be a Colorado corporation for social, fraternal, patriotic, political or athletic purposes (not for profit); a regularly chartered branch, lodge or chapter of a national nonprofit organization; a regularly established religious or philanthropic institution; or a political candidate who filed required reports with the Secretary of State under Article 45, Title 1, C.R.S.

-Step 2: Questionnaire
+Step 2: Premises Documentation

-• Include length and width of perimeter
+• Include the length and width of the perimeter

 • Does not need to be to scale